ucldc/nuxeo-extent-stats/README.md

 Make sure you have fetched the metadata as per above *before* creating the reports.

-To create reports for all campuses:
+To create reports for all campuses while the Nuxeo API is broken:

 ```
-docker exec nuxeoextent-db python create_reports.py --all
+docker exec nuxeoextent-db python create_reports.py --all --es_api_broken
 ```